jcarbonnell/DFS_manager/README.md

 ### Next Steps:
 - ~~Set up Near AI & Cargo Near~~.
 - ~~Set up IPFS & Pinata~~.
-- Create & Deploy a minimal smart contract to testnet.
+- ~~Create & Deploy a minimal smart contract to mainnet~~.
-- ~~Create & Deploy a minimal Storage Agent on NEAR AI registry~~.
+- Create & Deploy a minimal Storage Agent on NEAR AI registry.
 - Test file Upload to IPFS with ~~1.
 NEAR CLI~~, 2.
 AI Agent, 3.
 Token-Gate Contract.
 - Grow the team of AI Agents and the smart contract with more features.